undergrad-partner-school

 Non-Need Based

-Any financial aid given to a student who does not meet the requirements for need-based aid is considered non-need-based aid.
+Non-need-based aid is any type of financial aid given to a student who does not meet the requirements for need-based aid.
 Non-need-based student aid typicaly comes in a form of Direct Unsubsidized Stafford Loans, Graduate PLUS Loans, Parent PLUS Loans, and the Teacher Education Access for College and Higher Education (TEACH) Grant.

 Open Applications